-“Popcorn lung” is the nickname for bronchiolits obliterans, a lung condition that damages your lung’s smallest airways and is caused by prolonged exposure to diacetyl.
-Popcorn lung lawsuits have been filed against the manufacturers of this dangerous drugs and the companies that did not protect their workers.
+“Popcorn lung” is the nickname for bronchiolitis obliterans, a lung condition that damages your lung’s smallest airways and is caused by prolonged exposure to diacetyl.
+A Popcorn Lung lawsuit has been filed against the manufacturers of these dangerous drugs and the companies that did not protect their workers.

 Diacetyl is a highly toxic chemical compound that is very dangerous to not only people who work with it but also to consumers.
 Diacetyl exposure can cause permanent, severe, and potentially lethal lung disease in workers and consumers.
 Despite this, many people continue to work with diacetyl and are not told of the steps they need to take to protect themselves.
 Also, consumers could be breathing diacetyl vapors and risking their health by using products containing diacetyl.

 Diacetyl vapors enter the lungs, setting off an autoimmune chain reaction in the lung tissue of the small airways.
 If you picture your windpipe as a tree trunk the small airways, or bronchioles, are the smallest end of the smallest branches, furthest away from the trunk.
 This is where oxygen goes into your bloodstream, and CO2 comes out.
 The tissue in the bronchioles becomes fibrotic, essentially turning to scar tissue.
 The tissue stops working as it should, and less and less oxygen is able to get from the lungs into the bloodstream where the body can use it.
 Once this scarring process has happened it is irreversible – the tissue never returns to normal.